-The Company submitted the following matters to a vote of the security holders during the 2020 Annual Meeting of the Stockholders held last October 20, 2020:
+The Company submitted the following matters to a vote of the security holders during the 2019 Annual Meeting of the Stockholders held last October 15, 2019:

-- 1. Approval of the Minutes of the Previous Stockholders' Meeting held on October 15, 2019
+- 1. Approval of the Minutes of the Previous Stockholders' Meeting

 - 2. Approval of the Management Report and Audited Financial Statements

 - 3. Ratification of Management's Acts

 - 4. Election of Directors

 - 5. Approval of appointment of Reyes Tacandong and Co. as the Company's external auditor

 - 6. Other Matters

 - 7. Adjournment